simon-zach/deviceApp/README.md

 Landing page is a list of devices which shows devices id and status (disabled).

-List element are clickable and details if single item might be check in popup window.
+List element are clickable and details of single item might be check in popup window.

 User can refresh item using refresh button.
 There is also auto refresh made every 30s.

-In app user can do following crud operations with device item:
+User can do following crud operations with device item:

+-create
 -delete
 -update
 -create

-## How to run
+## How to run?

 ### `npm install`